TOPICS Program At TOPS

 YOU are needed to power TOPICS!
 Approximately 15 volunteer leaders and 15 assistants are needed for each TOPICS day.
 It is truly a rewarding experience to engage with students and be a part of this powerful TOPS tradition.

 There are several different ways to contribute your volunteerism with TOPICS:

-- As a TOPIC Assistant: On the day of TOPICS, provide support to a teacher or parent leader by helping students stay engaged, safe and productive.
+- As a TOPIC Assistant: On the day of TOPICS, provide support to a teacher or parent leader by helping students stay engaged and productive.

-Experienced TOPICS leaders can be paired with parents new to TOPICS who would like some extra support and guidance becoming leaders.
-Indicate on the TOPICS Sign-up form or email email@example.com if you are interested in participating as either a mentor or mentee.
+Experienced TOPICS leaders can be paired with parents new to TOPICS who would like some extra support and guidance becoming leaders. email firstname.lastname@example.org if you are interested in participating as either a mentor or mentee.

 Sign Me Up!

 Look at the TOPICS calendar (top of this page) and choose as many dates as you can to participate.
-Keep in mind that once you develop a lesson plan, you can do it many times so that more students have the opportunity to experience it.
-Fill out the TOPICS Sign-up Form (also found in the go-home packets and at the front office), and return it to your student's teacher of the front office.
-Alternately, simply email firstname.lastname@example.org with your preferences (i.e. which dates you'd like to lead or assist).
+Keep in mind that once you develop a lesson plan, you can do it multiple times.
+Fill out the TOPICS Sign-up Form found in the go-home packets and at the front office, and return it to your student’s teacher of the front office.
+Alternately, simply email email@example.com with your preferences (i.e. which dates you’d like to lead or assist).

 TOPICS parent coordinators will contact you and help you with the guidance and information you need to have a successful TOPICS experience.